-Rula Deeb is a Senior Principal Civil and Environmental Engineer based in California with more than 25 years of experience focused on private practice and academia addressing the cross-media fate and transport of contaminants, and the remediation of complex soil and groundwater sites impacted by non-aqueous phase liquids.
+Rula Deeb is a Senior Principal Civil and Environmental Consultant based in California with more than 25 years of experience focused on private practice and academia addressing the cross-media fate and transport of contaminants, and the remediation of complex soil and groundwater sites impacted by non-aqueous phase liquids.

 She earned her doctorate in civil and environmental engineering at the University of California, Berkeley, where her research focused on substrate interactions of gasoline aromatics and oxygenates.
 As a post-doctoral fellow at UC Berkeley, she developed and implemented research programs in collaboration with scientists and engineers at other universities, consulting firms, and the U.S. Air Force on the remediation of sites impacted with contaminant mixtures.
 Following teaching assignments at UC Berkeley and Stanford University between 1992 and 2000, Rula was selected as a National Science Foundation Engineering Education Scholar for Excellence in Engineering Education.
 She has served as a principal investigator and project manager for three applied research projects funded through the Environmental Security Technology Certification Program, an independent environmental research program for the U.S. Department of Defense.